 Pros: Cheaper than heat pumps to fit.
 Easy to install.
 Starting in a few years' time they will reduce your carbon footprint a bit.

 Cons: No government grants available for high-heat retention storage heaters.

 These are radiators that use electricity to provide you with the heat when you need it.
 They are cheap to buy and fit compared to the options above.
 They might cost less than a new gas-fired boiler.
 Many will be programmable and have smart controls.

 But they will cost you an arm and leg to run, potentially tripling your energy bill.

 For at least the next 5 years and probably longer they will generate more greenhouse gas pollution than your gas-fired boiler.
 This is partly because they use electricity at peak times, when the grid has most fossil fuels powering it.

 If you're environmentally-minded you won’t want to opt for electric radiators.
 And beware the sales people: we've seen a number of eyebrow-raising claims.

 Pros: None that I can think of.

 Cons: Will increase your carbon footprint for at least the next 5 years.

 Pretty new to the market are far infrared heaters.
 These provide warmth by heating objects rather than the air.
 Like sitting in the sun on a winter’s day, you can still feel warm even though the air is cold around you.
 That doesn’t mean your house will be cold, because as your household belongings and the fabric of the house (eg sofas, floors, walls, etc) warm-up they will radiate the heat back out.

 One advantage of these heaters are that they are super thin and light-weight, so can be located on your ceilings pointing down, printed over to appear to be pictures on your wall, or hidden behind mirrors.

 The retailers claim they will be no more expensive than fitting traditional electric heaters.

-Pros: Can look great, and offer big savings compared to other electric heaters, according to the manufacturers.
+Pros: Can look great, and offer savings compared to conventional electric radiators, according to the manufacturers.